wilsonadenuga/wilsonadenuga/README.md

 - based in the UK
 - I think every developer should contribute to open source somehow, whether that's code, money, or just showing up to the conversation
 - I'd like to think I'm decent at FIFA, my friends have opinions
-- I will die on the hill of never using em-dashes

 ## let's chat